 Change the TCP port used by the network code.
-Default is 3493.
+Default is 3493 as registered with IANA.

 Ancient versions of upsd used port 3305.
 NUT 2.0 and up use a substantially different network protocol and are not able to communicate with anything older than the 1.4 series.